Foreign banks pare U.S. commercial paper supply

 NEW YORK Foreign banks reduced issuance of U.S. commercial paper in the latest week as investors became more anxious about the European debt crisis, Federal Reserve data released on Thursday suggest.

-The total amount of commercial paper outstanding issued by foreign banks and financial companies fell by $6.7 billion (4.0 billion pounds) in the week ended August 17 to $193.3 billion.
+The total amount of commercial paper outstanding issued by foreign banks and financial companies fell by $6.7 billion in the week ended August 17 to $193.3 billion.

 Overseas banks in particular reduced their commercial paper outstanding by $4.1 billion to $116.2 billion in the latest week.